ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - gatewayLoggingProfile REQUIRED: contains the profile of the logging procedure.
 "LOCAL_STORE" is the only defined allowed value at this time, but others may be defined in future updates to this specification.
 Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.

-- gatewayAccessControlProfile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
-"RBAC" is the only defined allowed value at this time, but others may be defined in future updates to this specification.
-Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.
-Default is only the gateway that created the logs can access them.

 Here is an example representation in JSON format:

 ```json